-My mother and grandmother taught me and my four siblings how to cast a fishing rod when we were very young.
-While my niece and some of my siblings still enjoy the pastime, I haven’t fished in decades.
-But I still enjoy slouching in a beach chair with a big straw hat on a lazy summer afternoon, drinking in the smell of the ocean while watching others reel in their supper.
-I eat almost anything that swims and I probably make some kind of seafood nearly every week.
+My mother and grandmother taught me and my siblings how to cast a fishing rod when we were very young.
+While some family members still enjoy the pastime, I haven’t fished in decades.
+But I still enjoy slouching in a beach chair with a big straw hat on a lazy summer afternoon, drinking in the smell of the ocean, watching others reel in their supper.
+I eat almost anything that swims!
 I’ve cooked salmon using several different methods but I’ve been wanting to try something different, something lighter for warmer weather.
 I spotted some fresh dill while wandering the aisles in my local supermarket and the idea for this recipe was born. — L. Weal

 1/2 cup sour cream